|Admission requirements||Required application documents|

 Proficiency in English has to be demonstrated in the exchange application:

-- an original TOEFL test with an overall band score of at least 90 and a minimum score of 21 for each section.
+- an original TOEFL test with an overall band score of at least 90.
 Please note that we only accept the TOEFL internet-based test;

-- or an IELTS (academic version) with an overall Band score of at least 6.5 and a minimum of 6.0 for each section;
+- or an IELTS (academic version) with an overall Band score of at least 6.5;

-- or proof that you have passed the University of Cambridge 'Certificate of Proficiency in English (CPE)', University of Cambridge 'Certificate in Advanced English (CAE)' with a minimum grade B.
+- or proof that you have passed the University of Cambridge 'Certificate of Proficiency in English (CPE)' or the University of Cambridge 'Certificate in Advanced English (CAE)'

 Certificates older than two years are not accepted.